downtown peninsula

 For those visiting Cuyahoga Valley National Park, the tiny community of Peninsula serves as a welcoming gateway to the 33,000 acres of forests and fields situated between Cleveland and Akron.
 As soon as you pull into the parking lot adjacent to the Ohio & Erie Canal’s old Lock 29 you notice the hikers, kayakers and bicyclists who flock here for an afternoon of adventure on the Cuyahoga River or the Towpath Trail that runs along it.

-“Peninsula is the heart of the national park,” offers Rebecca Jones, a park ranger at Cuyahoga Valley National Park.
+“Peninsula is the heart of the national park,” Rebecca Jones, a park ranger at Cuyahoga Valley National Park, said in 2017.
 “Part of our story is born there.
 People go to Peninsula as a destination and to enter the park.”

 For more passive sightseers, the Cuyahoga Valley Scenic Railroad has a depot in town, where riders line up to take an afternoon excursion that offers views that can’t be attained any other way.

-“The best way to see the national park is by train,” says Joe Mazur, president and CEO of the Cuyahoga Valley Scenic Railroad.
+“The best way to see the national park is by train,” said Joe Mazur, the president and CEO of the Cuyahoga Valley Scenic Railroad who will return on Sept.
+30, 2024.
 “You are not distracted.
 You can concentrate on what you see and not how you get there.
 A great app is also available so you can hear the history of places that you pass.”

 The train also caters to bicyclists and kayakers, who have the opportunity to stow their equipment and ride to or from another location within the park located along the rail line.

-“I put in my kayak in downtown Peninsula and go down the river, then throw it on the train and go back,” Mazur says.
+“I put in my kayak in downtown Peninsula and go down the river, then throw it on the train and go back,” Mazur said.
 “It’s a unique way to see the park.”

 Century Cycles, a bike shop located in the center of Peninsula, offers great service to both regulars and out-of-towners who hope to see more of the park during their visit.

-“We are very beginner-friendly,” says store manager Doug Charnock.
+“We are very beginner-friendly,” store manager Doug Charnock said.
 “Most of our customers need some guidance.
 I’ll ask, ‘Do you folks know where you are going?’
 And they’ll say, ‘Sure don’t.’
 So, we point them in the direction of the Towpath.”
 Cuyahoga Valley National Park, nps.gov/cuva; Cuyahoga Valley Scenic Railroad, cvsr.com; Century Cycles, 1621 Main St., Peninsula 44264, 330/657-2209, centurycycles.com

 GAR Hall in Peninsula

 G.A.R.
 Hall: Built as a schoolhouse in 1851, the Grand Army of the Republic Hall later served as a meeting place for veterans.
 Today, the property is a music venue that draws Americana acts.
-“My favorite time is when the lights go down and the stage is lit,” says Karen Walters, executive director of the Peninsula Foundation, which manages the hall.
+“My favorite time is when the lights go down and the stage is lit,” Peninsula Foundation executive director Karen Walters said.
 “You know something special is happening here.”
 1785 Main St., Peninsula 44264, 330/657-2633, peninsulahistory.org

 Trail Mix: This gift shop operated by the Conservancy for Cuyahoga Valley National Park offers travelers the chance to find a patch, T-shirt, magnet or calendar to serve as a reminder of their visit.
 There’s also locally made jewelry, art and photography as well as snacks for the trail and maps.
-“Employees also answer lots of questions,” says Tracy Christoff, the shop’s retail manager.
-100 W. Mill St., Peninsula 44264, 330/657-2091, conservancyforcvnp.org/stores
+100 W. Mill St., Peninsula 44264, 330/657-2091, conservancyforcvnp.org/park-stores

 Milan-Thomas-Edisons-birthplace